Chuo University: Institute of Business Research

 The Japanese name of this institute is "Kigyō Kenkyūjo", literally Institute for Business Entity Analysis.
 It was established in 1979.
 It is very famous for its large collection of material on Japanese corporations or business entities.

 Institute of Cultural Science

 The Japanese name of this institute is "Jinbun-kagaku Kenkyūjo", literally Institute of Humanities.
-The research undertaken by the Institute is primarily collaborative, and involves study of cultural sciences in their broadest sense.
+The research undertaken by the institute is primarily collaborative, and involves study of cultural sciences in their broadest sense.

 Institute of Health and Sports Science

-This was established in 1978.
+It was established in 1978.
 Its main office and laboratories are in the main Gymnastic Building on Tama Campus.

 Institute of Science and Engineering

 The institute, established in 1992, promotes joint and project research in science and technology.
 Its office is on Korakuen Campus.

 Institute of Policy and Cultural Studies

 The institute was established in 1996 for promoting applied research in policy studies.

 Institute of Accounting Research

 This institute was founded in 1948, for researching practice and theory of corporate accounting, tax, and legislation and/or regulation on business entities.
 In 1979, Chuo decided to separate it into two.
 A new Institute of Business Research succeeded research functions and the Institute of Accounting Research changed its function into research-based education in accounting.
 The institute offers various courses for students who would like to be qualified as CPA or tax accountant, or to become business professionals empowered by the knowledge of accounting.